hassan-alhujhoj/Embedded-Systems-Wacky-Races/README.md

 Project Outcome
 ===============
-Participate in a Wacky Race and battle against other groups to eleminate them from the race.
+Participate in a Wacky Race and battle against other groups to eliminate them from the race.

 Project Diagram
 ===============